workerholic/workerholic.github.io/_includes/story.md

 {: .center}
 ![Request-Response](/img/popular_features_example_1.png){:width="400"}

 650 ms could be considered a **slow response time**, but it is not unacceptable.
 What happens if the ESP sees its latency increase by a 5 seconds because of a network error or a an unexpected spike in traffic?
-The client would have to **wait 5.65 seconds** in order to receive a response. **How can we do better?** Does the user really need to receive a response a be able to interact with the rest of the website only once the email has been correctly sent?
-The answer is no, which means we could send the email asynchronously and, in the meantime, let the user interact with the website, maybe even send another HTTP request to view a different page.
+The client would have to **wait 5.65 seconds** in order to receive a response. **How can we do better?** Does the user really need to receive a response to be able to interact with the rest of the website only after the acknowledgment that the email has been successfully sent?
+The answer is no, which means we could send the email asynchronously and, in the meantime, let the user interact with the website.
 This is where a **Background Job Processor** comes in.
-Its sole purpose is to be delegated some jobs/work so it can be **performed asynchronously** and unburden the web server from **blocking work**.
+Its sole purpose is to **asynchronously perform** work for the web server and release it from doing **blocking work**.

 {: .center}
 ![Example BJP](/img/popular_features_example_2.png){:width="500"}

 # Background Job Features Overview

-Before we get into how we built a Background Job Processor, let's take a quick run at the features a BJP needs to have, based on our research about other popular BJPs:
+Before we get into how we built a Background Job Processor, let's at an overview of the features a BJP should have, based on our research about other popular BJPs:

 **Core Features:**